 3) double-check the gender of the rabbit;

-4) check the body type of the rabbit to ensure it’s close to the breed’s standard of perfection (located within the American Rabbit Breeders Association (“ARBA”) manual); and
+4) check the body type of the rabbit to ensure it’s close to the breed’s standard of perfection (located within the American Rabbit Breeders Association (“ARBA”) Standard of Perfection book);

 It’s definitely recommended to keep records for your rabbits, even if you aren’t interested in having pedigrees for all of your rabbits.
 You will want to know, especially as your herd develops, who is related, who has the best growth rates, who’s the most skilled mother, and more.